Wednesday, June 26, 2024

 President Joe Biden has publicly condemned anti Semitism at the U.S. Holocaust Memorial Museum's Annual Days of Remembrance reminding the audience of the history of Jewish struggles, and that anti Semitism, and antagonism towards Jews, “This hatred continues to lie deep in the hearts of too many people in the world, and it requires our continued vigilance and outspokenness.”

-The school known to be among the most committed of universities to free speech, in the country, reported The Chicago Tribune, but noting that the Dean of Students Michelle Rasmussen said in an earlier statement that “protestors have had numerous opportunities to share their views during this encampment, and they may do so now, under the same rules that apply to others.”
+The University of Chicago, known to be among the most committed of universities to free speech in the country, reported The Chicago Tribune, but noting that the Dean of Students Michelle Rasmussen said in an earlier statement that “protestors have had numerous opportunities to share their views during this encampment, and they may do so now, under the same rules that apply to others.”

-As to be expected this level of tolerance was allowed as long as it did not disrupt classes, and school life, or potential violence, therefore, it was a surprise when news of their early dawn raid, when students were asleep, and as one Palestinian professor told the Tribune, “The point of the raid was terror, they waited for those kids to fall asleep and then they pulled tents from under them when they were sleeping,” said Eman Abdelhadi.
+This seemed to be a model for what happened at DePaul, and it was no surprise when news of their early dawn raid, when students were asleep, and as one Palestinian professor at UnChicago told the Tribune, “The point of the raid was terror, they waited for those kids to fall asleep and then they pulled tents from under them when they were sleeping,” said Eman Abdelhadi.

 On Thursday, USPCN announced in a press release that they would protest at the university as they prepare for alumni weekend: “This Friday, hundreds of students, faculty, and community members organized by UChicago United for Palestine (UCUP) will rally at the University of Chicago in protest of the University's continued involvement in the genocide in Gaza.
 This protest comes after the University swept a Gaza solidarity encampment on Tuesday, May 7, in order to clear space on the quad for Alumni Weekend, an annual event intended to reunite University alumni and encourage donations.”